Royal Artillery Museum: Firepower: The Royal Artillery Museum

 Between 2001 and 2016 the combined museum was branded as Firepower: The Royal Artillery Museum and was housed in some of the former buildings of the Royal Arsenal.
-All Firepower's buildings were once part of the Royal Laboratory Department, which controlled the manufacture of ammunition; they are for the most part Grade II listed.
+All Firepower's buildings were once part of the Royal Laboratory Department, which controlled the manufacture of ammunition; they are for the most part Grade II listed, with structural ironwork by Benjamin Hick & Son of Bolton.
 The adjacent Greenwich Heritage Centre told the story of the local people of Greenwich who worked in the Arsenal and made the guns.

 Closure

 Firepower closed in July 2016 and its buildings were acquired by Greenwich Council, which had hopes of establishing a "significant new cultural and heritage quarter" on the site.
 The relocation of the museum was described by a board member as a "missed opportunity".
 Later that year, Greenwich Heritage Centre filled part of the gap by creating a new exhibition Making Woolwich: The Royal Regiment of Artillery in Woolwich.
 The project was supported amongst others by the Royal Regiment of Artillery, Royal Artillery Museums Ltd, Friends of the Royal Artillery Collections and the Royal Artillery Historical Trust.